-We are members of The Buttonhook Society and collectors of button hooks, glove hooks, boot & shoe hooks & small silver and related antiques from the Victorian & Edwardian period.
-From time to time we accumulate duplicates and spares and it is these items that are listed on the Silverdale web site, established in June 2004 for fellow collectors.
+We are members of The Buttonhook Society and collectors of Antique button hooks, glove hooks, boot & shoe hooks plus small silver and related antiques from the Victorian & Edwardian period.
+Items are listed on the Silverdale web site, established in June 2004 for fellow collectors.
 If you have buttonhooks you wish to sell please contact us.
-See the FEEDBACK page.

 What is a Buttonhook?